StegSchreck/HistoricMarketPriceDownloader/README.md

 ## Call arguments / parameters
 ### Mandatory
-`-i` / `--isin`: ISIN of the stock
+`-i` / `--isin`: ISIN of the stock.
+You can define multiple ISINs to be considered by setting multiple `-i` parameters.
+If you additionally define a marketplace using `-m`, it will be attempted to use for all ISINs.

 `-u` / `--username`: username or email for ariva login

 `-p` / `--password`: password for ariva login

 ### Optional
 `-m` / `--market_place`: Name of the marketplace to use.
 If given marketplace is not available, the default selection on the site is used.
+If you define a multiple ISINs using `-s`, the marketplace defined here will be attempted to be used for all ISINs.

 `-d` / `--destination`: destination folder for the resulting CSV file containing the parsed data - independent from `-f`/`--filename`